 Additional Tips For Keeping Feeders Clean

-When cleaning your bird feeders, consider the following suggestions to extend the life of the feeders.
+When cleaning your bird feeders, consider the following suggestions to extend their shelf life.

 Look for plastic feeders with antibacterial technology, which inhibits the formation of harmful bacteria and mold.

-Materials needed to clean the bird feeder include; Gloves, large bowls, Dish soap, Tube Brushes, Rags, Bleach or Vinegar, and a large amount of water.
+The materials you need to clean the bird feeder include gloves, large bowls, dish soap, tube brushes, rags, bleach or vinegar, and a large amount of water.